pattonsgirl/CEG2350/Labs/Lab06/LabTemplate.md

 Use good markdown so that this documentation is pretty and clean on GitHub.

-Bellow is kind of how I would format things
+Below is kind of how I would format things

 ### What it is